The Public Prosecution is investigating the possession of 48 tons of narcotics and psychotropic substances

-It turned out that the accused smuggled these quantities to the state illegally by storing them professionally and disguising their contents, and it was found that the quantity, which weighs 48 tons and 693 kilograms of narcotics and psychotropic substances, was prepared for trafficking and promotion within the country.
+It was found that the accused had illegally smuggled these quantities to the state by storing them professionally and disguising their contents.
+Prepared for trade and promotion within the country.

-The Public Prosecution noted that these actions are a crime punishable by law in accordance with Federal Decree Law No. 30 of 2021 regarding combating narcotic drugs and psychotropic substances, and the Public Prosecution also calls on the honorable public to report any suspicion or activities related to narcotic drugs and psychotropic substances.
+The Public Prosecution pointed out that these acts are a crime punishable by law, according to Federal Decree-Law No. (30) of 2021 regarding combating narcotic drugs and psychotropic substances.

 Follow our latest local and sports news and the latest political and economic developments via Google news